Strong Woman Do Bong Soon: Are Park Bo Young And Park Hyung Sik Real-Life Lovers?

 The show revolves around a series of kidnapping cases that Do Bong Soon is determined to solve after her friend is targeted.
 It becomes clear that there is a magnetic attraction between the tycoon and his bodyguard.
 The attraction comes over so well on TV that rumors are now suggesting that Park Bo Young and Park Hyung Sik are lovers in real life.

-According to Korea Portal, fans of Strong Woman Do Bong Soon believe that the onscreen chemistry between Park Bo Young And Park Hyung Sik is so strong, that many fans of the show believe that they are a real life couple.
+According to Korea Portal, fans of Strong Woman Do Bong Soon believe that the onscreen chemistry between Park Bo Young And Park Hyung Sik is so strong, that many believe that they are a real life couple.

 According to All KPop, Park Bo Young recently told Woman Sense, that even the staff on Strong Woman Do Bong Soon thought that she was dating Park Hyung Sik in real life.
-Sadly, for the fans, who hope that the young stars are dating, Park Bo Young also said that “there is no way that she and Park Hyung Sik will ever date” in real life.
+Sadly, for the fans who hope that the young stars are dating, Park Bo Young also said that “there is no way that she and Park Hyung Sik will ever date” in real life.
 She did however admit that there were occasions during filming that Park Bo Young “truly made her heart pound.”

-One such instance was whilst the couple were filming a kissing scene in a park as the cherry blossom fell around them.
+One such instance was whilst the couple were filming a kissing scene in a park as the cherry blossoms fell around them.

 “That scene was hectic.
 There were a lot of people watching so I told that we should finish it fast and leave.
 In the scene, Hyung Sik said to me, ‘Please like me.
 Please look at me’, and my heart was pounding before I knew it.”